ARM Cortex-A77

 The ARM Cortex-A77 is a central processing unit implementing the ARMv8.2-A 64-bit instruction set designed by ARM Holdings' Austin design centre.
-ARM announced an increase of 23% and 35% in integer and floating point performance, respectively.
-Memory bandwidth increased 15% relative to the A76.
+Released in 2019, ARM claimed an increase of 23% and 35% in integer and floating point performance and 15% higher memory bandwidth over its predecessor, the A76.

 Design

 The Cortex-A77 serves as the successor of the Cortex-A76.
 The Cortex-A77 is a 4-wide decode out-of-order superscalar design with a new 1.5K macro-OP (MOPs) cache.
 It can fetch 4 instructions and 6 Mops per cycle.
-And rename and dispatch 6 Mops, and 13 µops per cycle.
+And rename and dispatch 6 Mops, and 13 μops per cycle.
 The out-of-order window size has been increased to 160 entries.
 The backend is 12 execution ports with a 50% increase over Cortex-A76.
 It has a pipeline depth of 13 stages and the execution latencies of 10 stages.

 There are six pipelines in the integer cluster – an increase of two additional integer pipelines from Cortex-A76.
 One of the changes from Cortex-A76 is the unification of the issue queues.
 Previously each pipeline had its own issue queue.
 On Cortex-A77, there is now a single unified issue queue which improves efficiency.
 Cortex-A77 added a new fourth general math ALU with a typical 1-cycle simple math operations and some 2-cycle more complex operations.
 In total, there are three simple ALUs that perform arithmetic and logical data processing operations and a fourth port which has support for complex arithmetic (e.g. MAC, DIV).
 Cortex-A77 also added a second branch ALU, doubling the throughput for branches.

 There are two ASIMD/FP execution pipelines.
 This is unchanged from Cortex-A76.
 What did change is the issue queues.
 As with the integer cluster, the ASIMD cluster now features a unified issue queue for both pipelines, improving efficiency.
 As with Cortex-A76, the ASIMD on Cortex-A77 are both 128-bit wide capable of 2 double-precision operations, 4 single-precision, 8 half-precision, or 16 8-bit integer operations.
 Those pipelines can also execute the cryptographic instructions if the extension is supported (not offered by default and requires an additional license from Arm).
 Cortex-A77 added a second AES unit in order to improve the throughput of cryptography operations.